 - Create space for self-care, serenity, silliness and celebrations.

 Partnership to End Addiction is proud to be an equal opportunity employer.
 We celebrate diversity and are committed to building an inclusive work environment for the success of our employees and the fulfillment of our mission.
 Our goal is to be a diverse workforce, encompassing a variety of backgrounds, perspectives, and skills, that is representative of the people and communities we aim to serve.

 Partnership to End Addiction offers a competitive benefits package including health, life and disability insurance, defined contribution retirement plan, paid family and medical leave, gym subsidies and more to eligible employees.

-Cover letters, resumes and salary requirements should be directed to firstname.lastname@example.org.
+Cover letters and resumes should be directed to firstname.lastname@example.org.